Doctor of Education Degree

 Degree Works will display course progression based on the current program of study, but a "what-if" scenario can be generated for any program to see how progression looks with the courses currently completed and in progress.
 Note that if you have applied to and been admitted to a graduate program while still finishing your undergraduate program, Degree Works will show your new program of study in the graduate program and you would have to generate a "what-if" query to see your undergraduate degree progress.

 In addition to satisfying all degree requirements, a candidate for a degree must file an Application for Graduation online or at the Graduate College.
 Students must apply for graduation upon completion of fifteen (15) graduate credit hours.

 Doctoral Credit Taken Prior to Admission to Arkansas Tech University

-A maximum of eighteen (18) semester hours of doctoral credit with a grade point average of "B" or better may be transferred from an accredited doctoral school if the student is enrolled in the 63 hour track and deemed appropriate to the doctoral program by the head of the student's major department and the Graduate College Dean.
+A maximum of eighteen (18) semester hours of EDS transfer credit with a grade point average of "B" or better may be transferred from an accredited graduate school, if the student does not possess an approved Ed.S. degree, and the courses are deemed appropriate by the head of the student's major department and the Graduate College Dean.
 Students must send a written request to the head of their major department to petition an acceptance of the transfer credit prior to requesting admission to candidacy to the graduate program.
 Doctoral credit earned eight (8) years prior to the completion date of all degree requirements may not be applied toward the degree without the approval of the appropriate program director and the Graduate College Dean.
-Credits earned by correspondence courses or for remedial purposes will not apply toward the doctoral degree.
-No graduate course may be repeated for doctoral credit.
+All students must take the 33 hour 8000 level courses with their cohort.
+Therefore, no substitutions will be allowed by transfer for the 8000 level courses.